Duwesh/Purplle.com_web_clone/README.md

 #### Purplle.com_web_clone
 This is clone of purplle.com, where we have used HTML, CSS and Javascript to acheive this.
+In this project we have tried to clone the “Purplle” website.
+We had build up all our efforts to do our best in this project.
+As, the Masai School's Mentorship  was specifically to build up our skills and we also accordingly implemented all that teachings in our project to look it at its best.

 ![logo purplle](https://user-images.githubusercontent.com/67849097/146675002-714b6f21-2573-43f0-83f0-3449230aa5c0.png)